 One of the more bearable attacks (as well as the prettiest) is the long-forgotten grande dame of Saturday morning

 animated television, Josie Jones and the rest of the members of Josie & The Pussycats!
-Be-boppin’ to the beat of
+Be-boppin’ to the beat

-version), many fans don’t really know that Josie, herself, goes farther back than that.
+movie version), many fans don’t really know that Josie, herself, goes farther back than that.

 One of Josie’s roots is planted at almost the beginning of one of the oldest comic book publishers in the business

-clean titles with ‘teenage’ appeal; good, simple fun with a little innocent chaos and romance thrown in for good
+and clean titles with ‘teenage’ appeal; good, simple fun with a little innocent chaos and romance thrown in for good

 measure.
-This formula and it’s central character, Archie Andrews, has proven to be a stable and successful franchise
+This formula and it’s central character, Archie Andrews, has proven to be a stable and successful

-Veronica Lodge and Betty Cooper.
+girlfriends: Veronica Lodge and Betty Cooper.